hofstadter-io/hof/docs/notes/testing/testing.md

 ## API testing

-Similiar to TSuite testing, you can setup your test cases and configuration using the power of Cue and __hof__.
+Similar to TSuite testing, you can setup your test cases and configuration using the power of Cue and __hof__.
 The difference here is that you only need to write Cue files and can omit language specific files.